Healthy eating and daily activity should be considered an essential part of a healthy lifestyle for all children and adolescents.

 You can be a role model for your child to support healthy lifestyle behaviours and physical activity, and encourage your children to choose a physical activity they enjoy.

 Being active doesn’t have to be expensive!
 Be creative, have fun and try to build activity into all of your day-to-day activities.

-Check out the 20 free things to do in Christchurch with kids.
+Check out free or cheap things to do in Christchurch with kids.